Sites in 3 states eyed for permanent child detention centers

 Gonzalez anticipates there could be protests in Georgia as plans for the facility proceed.

-Weber said the government is searching for permanent licensed facilities “to reduce the potential need for temporary influx shelters in the future.”
+“The search for and addition of permanent licensed facilities is being pursued to reduce the potential need for temporary influx shelters in the future,” Weber said.

-The government is seeking properties that can hold up to 500 children, according to bidding documents.
-Buildings must have up to 100,800 square feet (9,400 square meters) of space and the properties must include about 2 acres (0.8 hectares) for outdoor recreation.

-For the Georgia facility, government officials are requesting proposals from a specific region in the state that’s generally south and west of Atlanta.
-That area is accessible to Atlanta’s airport and Interstate 20, a route that connects Georgia with Texas and western states.

-The plan for the facility calls for 125 bedrooms, each of which could house up to four children.
-About 165 employees would work there, and there would be a counselor’s office for every 12 children.
-Food would be provided in three shifts for each meal in a 2,000-square-foot (610-square-meter) dining room, according to the documents.
+The plan for the Georgia facility calls for 125 bedrooms, with each of them housing up to four children.
+About 167 employees would work there, and there would be a counselor’s office for every 12 children.
+Food would be provided in three shifts for each meal in a 2,000-square-foot (610-square-meter ) dining room, documents show.

-The Arizona site, which would be within the Phoenix city limits, has an estimated occupancy date of May 2020, with the other four possibly occupied by June 2020.
+Government officials are requesting proposals from a specific region in Georgia that’s generally south and west of the city.
+That area is accessible to Atlanta’s airport and Interstate 20, a route that connects the state with Texas and western states.

 Associated Press Writer Ricardo Alonso-Zaldivar in Washington contributed.